castle-engine/castle-engine/examples/mobile/simple_3d_demo/README_android.txt

-First example of using our engine on Android (2D controls and 3D rendering using full-featured SceneManager (TCastleScene underneath)).
+First example of using our engine on Android (2D controls (TCastleUserInterface) and 3D rendering (TCastleViewport, TCastleScene)).

 Compile and run the application for Android by https://github.com/castle-engine/castle-engine/wiki/Build-Tool :